 The ESPRESSO User Manual is structured as follows.
-In Section 2 we present ESPRESSO science drivers and the key concepts behind the instruments' design.
-This is the section you will not read and then regret sourly.
+In Section 2 we present the ESPRESSO science drivers and the key concepts behind the instruments' design.
 A brief description of ESPRESSO's inner workings is provided in Section 3, and the possible instrument configurations are presented in Section 4.
-In Section 5 we describe the instrument's performance, and in Section 6 the main aspects to keep in mind when preparing observations and observing with ESPRESSO.
-The calibration plan is detailed in Section 7 and the software suite supporting ESPRESSO presented in Section 8.
-A description of ESRESSO Spectral Format is provided in Appendix A.
+In Section 5 we describe the instrument's performance, while in Section 6 the main results and improvements after the instrument intervention in 2022.
+In Section 7 the main aspects to keep in mind when preparing observations and observing with ESPRESSO are presented.
+The calibration plan is detailed in Section 8 and the software suite supporting ESPRESSO presented in Section 9.
+Finally, a description of the ESPRESSO Spectral Format is provided in Appendix A.